akiss/akiss/README.md

 You will need OCaml; version 4.01 is known to work.

-An experimental version of Akiss supporting the xor operator also requires both Maude and Full Maude:
+The support for the xor operator also requires Maude:

  * [maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System) (version 2.7)

 You shouldn't need it if you don't use the feature.
-See XOR.md for more information on that branch.
+See XOR.md for more information on that feature.

 For parallelising the saturation process, Akiss needs the following library: